 MISSION, VISION, VALUES

-MATC provides a range of mental health services to children and youth who experience psychiatric and/or emotional disorders.
+MATC provides a range of mental health assessment and treatment services to children and youth who experience mental health, addiction, behavioural and/or emotional disorders.

 MATC creates respectful partnerships with parents and communities to help children and youth achieve a maximum possible quality of life.